UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-1-basic-io/Homework.md

 #### (a) Dots and Dashes

-For quality of life and ease of debugging, we want you to display the string of dots and dashes on the TFT screen as you do the inputs.
+For quality of life and ease of debugging (and checking HW), we want you to display the dots and dashes on the TFT screen as you enter the inputs.

 - When `BTN1` is pressed (short), `". "` is inputted and shown on the TFT screen. **(@1)**
 - When `BTN1` is pressed (medium), `"_ "` is inputted and shown on the TFT screen. **(@1)**